tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 In section <span style="color: blue;">*[3] Supplementary demographic table*</span> we repeat the procedure as in *[2] Demographic table*, using further participant characteristics surveyed in the study, generating an additional demographic characteristics table for the supplementary information (see Suppl.
 Table 2).

-The code given in <span style="color: blue;">*[4] Demographic figure*</span> generates a pyramid plot stratified by sex for only the included participants (see Figure 2 in manuscript)
-The size of the sample depends on the chosen data loss threshold in the `21_qualitychecks.R` script:
+The code given in <span style="color: blue;">*[4] Demographic figure*</span> generates a pyramid plot stratified by sex for only the included participants (see Figure 2 in manuscript).
+If you have problems with the pdf saving code section, this may be related to the cairo_pdf device (especially for MACOS users).
+In this case, try deleting "device=cairo_pdf" in the ggsave command and rerun the code.
+The size of the sample in the figure depends on the chosen data loss threshold in the `21_qualitychecks.R` script:

 * adjusted data loss threshold (0.75; n=83 included) [used as default]
 * initial data loss threshold  (0.5; n=63 included)